Best Local Restaurant

 Strength of recommendation:How enthusiastically and widely would you recommend the establishment?
 Very Good

-You can't deny the good vibes that emanate from this unassuming venue – a rural café-cum-restaurant housed in a converted threshing barn not far from Tiverton.
-That it is a consistent and very popular destination is no surprise: ‘best local restaurant in Devon without hesitation,' sums up many readers' views.
-Part of the attraction is the magnificent view, combined with staff who are as helpful and pleasant as can be, and the fact that the place is admirably family-friendly.
+You can't deny the good vibes that emanate from this unassuming but ‘joyful’ venue – a rural café-cum-restaurant housed in a converted threshing barn not far from Tiverton.
+Part of the attraction is the setting with its magnificent views over the Devon hills, combined with staff who are as helpful and pleasant as can be – and the fact that the place is admirably family-friendly.
 However, it’s the firm focus on good-value food in all its seasonal, sustainable and local glory that draws diners back.
 A huge wood-fired oven is at the heart of the operation, dominating the busy open kitchen at one end of the long dining room, with imaginative, carefully made sourdough pizzas being the stars of the show.
 But there’s much more.
-Share a Turkish pide (boat-shaped flatbread) topped with spiced lamb and pickled red onion, or keep a ‘small plate’ of crab bru...
+Share a wood-roasted stuffed flatbread with ricotta, red onion marmalade, truffle and thyme or keep a ‘small plate’ of baked Brixham scallops in the shell with wild garlic and lemon butter all to yourself. ...

-You can't deny the good vibes that emanate from this unassuming venue – a rural café-cum-restaurant housed in a converted threshing barn not far from Tiverton.
-That it is a consistent and very popular destination is no surprise: ‘best local restaurant in Devon without hesitation,' sums up many readers' views.
-Part of the attraction is the magnificent view, combined with staff who are as helpful and pleasant as can be, and the fact that the place is admirably family-friendly.
+You can't deny the good vibes that emanate from this unassuming but ‘joyful’ venue – a rural café-cum-restaurant housed in a converted threshing barn not far from Tiverton.
+Part of the attraction is the setting with its magnificent views over the Devon hills, combined with staff who are as helpful and pleasant as can be – and the fact that the place is admirably family-friendly.
 However, it’s the firm focus on good-value food in all its seasonal, sustainable and local glory that draws diners back.

 A huge wood-fired oven is at the heart of the operation, dominating the busy open kitchen at one end of the long dining room, with imaginative, carefully made sourdough pizzas being the stars of the show.
 But there’s much more.
-Share a Turkish pide (boat-shaped flatbread) topped with spiced lamb and pickled red onion, or keep a ‘small plate’ of crab bruschetta with rhubarb, pink pickled shallots, fennel and olive-oil vinaigrette all to yourself.
+Share a wood-roasted stuffed flatbread with ricotta, red onion marmalade, truffle and thyme or keep a ‘small plate’ of baked Brixham scallops in the shell with wild garlic and lemon butter all to yourself.

 Read full reviewSee less